Guidance about how boarding schools and residential special schools are inspected.

 - 12. The on-site inspection What happens during an inspection.

-- 13. Making requirements and recommendations What inspectors must do when imposing requirements and making recommendations.
+- 13. Making requirements and recommendations What inspectors must do when making recommendations.

 - 14. Inadequate judgements: next steps What happens following inadequate judgements, including urgent case reviews.